-Update - I have published three additional articles documenting our strategy to enable context injection (embeddings) at scale, a progress update regarding our findings and a summary of our latest enhacements.
+Update - I have published four additional articles documenting our strategy to enable context injection (embeddings) at scale, a progress update regarding our findings an overview of our latest enhacements and an end of year summary.

 Last month, my team launched a Generative AI Chatbot for business use, designed to accelerate productivity by streamlining common tasks.